 Not producing evidence of concession entitlement when directed

 Be sure to buy a ticket before you travel.
 Sydney Buses, Sydney Trains, Sydney Ferries staff and police can request to see your ticket and concession authority card at any time.

 Travelling without a ticket or over-riding (travelling beyond the sections indicated on your purchased ticket), or not carrying your concession card with you is an offence.

-Revenue Protection Officers regularly patrol buses and bus stops and have the authority to issue on-the-spot fines.
+Police and Transport Officers regularly patrol buses and bus stops and have the authority to issue on-the-spot fines.

 So play fair by paying the fare, because now more than ever, getting caught is just a matter of time.

 An infringement notice issued by Transport Officers or the police will request payment within 21 days.
 Payment can be made by mail to:

 Alternatively, you can arrange payment or ask questions by telephoning 1300 138 118.